A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Summary

-With the 3D shape of the DM halo uncovered, we establish a coherent scenario within the $\Lambda$CDM framework for the origin of the vertically orientated DM halo and the satellite plane of the Milky Way, as a result of the disk flip.
+With the 3D shape of the DM halo uncovered, we establish a coherent scenario within the $\Lambda$CDM framework for the origin of the vertically orientated DM halo and the satellite plane of the Milky Way as a result of the disc flip.
 This addresses the vertical alignment of the satellite plane problem in a nontrivial but straightforward way.
 At this point, our Milky Way is special but not an outlier in the $\Lambda$CDM framework.
-Additionally, the DM shape and disk orientation have broad implications; they potentially impact the development of other Milky Way formations, including disk warps \citep[e.g.,][]{Yaaqib2025arXiv250104095Y} and stellar streams \citep[e.g.,][]{Nibauer2024ApJ...969...55N}.
+Additionally, the DM shape and disc orientation have broad implications; they potentially impact the development of other Milky Way formations, including disc warps \citep[e.g.,][]{Yaaqib2025arXiv250104095Y} and stellar streams \citep[e.g.,][]{Nibauer2024ApJ...969...55N}.
 Our work may trigger a significant shift in understanding the formation and evolution of the Milky Way.

-\begin{acknowledgement} The authors thank David Hogg, Jianhui Lian, Zhaozhou Li for useful discussions.
-The authors acknowledge the support from the CAS Project for Young Scientists in Basic Research under grant No. YSBR-062 (LZ, X.X.X, LZhang), the National Key R\&D Program of China No. 2022YFF0503403 (LZ), 2022YFA1602903 (XK), and No. 2024YFA1611902 (X.X.X), and the science research grants from the China Manned Space Project with NO. CMS-CSST-2025-A11 (X.X.X, LZ, CY, LZhang), the Strategic Priority Research Program of Chinese Academy of Sciences grant No. XDB1160102 (X.X.X), and National Natural Science Foundation of China (NSFC) No. 12588202 (X.X.X).
+\begin{acknowledgement} The authors thank David Hogg, Jianhui Lian, Zhaozhou Li, Wenting Wang for useful discussions.
+The authors acknowledge the support from the National Key R\&D Program of China No. 2025YFF0511002(LZ), 2022YFF0503403 (LZ), 2022YFA1602903 (XK), and No. 2024YFA1611902 (X.X.X), the CAS Project for Young Scientists in Basic Research under grant No. YSBR-062 (LZ, X.X.X, LZhang), and the science research grants from the China Manned Space Project with NO. CMS-CSST-2025-A11 (X.X.X, LZ, CY, LZhang), the Strategic Priority Research Program of Chinese Academy of Sciences grant No. XDB1160102 (X.X.X), and National Natural Science Foundation of China (NSFC) No. 12588202 (X.X.X).

 \end{acknowledgement}

 \begin{appendix}